sweekrithishetty/Top-Machine-Learning-Tools/README.md

 # 7) Azure Machine Learnig Studio (Microsoft)
 ![AzureMLS](https://github.com/sweekrithishetty/Top-Machine-Learning-Tools/blob/main/download%20(3).png)

-- It is drag and drop machine learnig tool.
+- It is drag and drop machine learning tool.
 - It is used to build test and deploy predictive analytics solution.

 # 8) Accord.net